Natsiopoulos/ARDL/README.md

 Not to mention the complex transformation for an ECM.
 The extra typing is the least of your problems trying to do this.
-First you would need to figure out the exact structure of the model\!
+First you would need to figure out the exact structure of the model!

 **Using the `ARDL` package (literally one line of code):**